How to Clean a Honda TRX 400EX Carburetor

-Watch the carb dismantling segment of our Honda TRX 400EX carburetor cleaning video below.
+Watch the carb dismantling segment of our Honda TRX 400EX carburetor cleaning and rebuild video below.

 Step 1.
 Thoroughly clean the carburetor body and the float chamber with carb cleaner.
 Soak the parts in carb cleaner, and remove as much buildup from within the carburetor body and the float chamber as possible.
 Squirt carb cleaner through all the channels in the carburetor body to rinse them out.

 Step 2.
-Blow air through all the channels in the carburetor body to remove every last speck of dirt and debris.
+Blow air through all the channels in the carburetor body and spray carb cleaner through the jets to remove any dirt and debris.

-Watch the carb cleaning segment of our Honda TRX 400EX carburetor clean video below.
+Watch the carb cleaning segment of our Honda TRX 400EX carburetor clean and rebuild video below.

 Rebuilding Honda TRX 400EX Carburetor

 Step 1.
-Install the new idle jet, the main jet holder and the air-mixture adjustment needle (all included in the carburetor kit), not forgetting the adjustment needle’s washer and O-ring (also included in the kit).
+Install the new idle jet, the main jet holder and the air-mixture adjustment needle, including the adjustment needle’s washer and O-ring (all included in the carburetor kit).